theBoss12kS/SimplyCommand/README.md

 # SimplyCommand
-A library designed to control Servos easily.
+An Arduino library designed to control Servos easily.

 Developed by Paramesh Sriram P S.